 - What COVID-19 protocols and/or restrictions will still be in place?

-We anticipate some COVID-19 responses as the CDC recently stated that the virus will continue to be part of our daily lives into the foreseeable future.
-Heading into the fall, we anticipate offering our students continued testing capabilities on campus.
-We will also have plans in place for anyone who tests positive for the virus to mitigate potential spread.
-Other protocols will be determined as the university continues to monitor COVID-19 and its impact on the campus and the community.
+We anticipate some COVID-19 responses as the virus will continue to be part of our daily lives into the foreseeable future.
+We continue to offer our students COVID-19 testing capabilities on campus and we have available QIH housing for anyone who tests positive for the virus and is unable to return home.
+Additional protocols will be determined as the university continues to monitor COVID-19 and its impact on the campus and the community.

 - Will we have to continue to wear face coverings on-campus and in the residence halls?

-- Will other residence hall restrictions be lifted for the fall semester?
+- Are there other residence hall restrictions this semester?

 - Will testing for COVID-19 still be available for students?

 Yes, testing will be available for students on campus.
-At this time, the plan is to offer testing through Student Health Clinic and Counseling Services, which is located in the Miller Wellness Center.
+Testing is available through the Student Health Clinic and Counseling Services, which is located in the Miller Wellness Center.

 - Will COVID-19 testing still be free to students?